NathanJBennett/ExUMAAMigrationToCloudAA/README.md

 <h2>Instructions</h2>

 1. Download all files into a working directory.
-2. Unzip ffmeg.zip in the same directory.
-Make sure that ffmpeg.exe is in your working directory.
+2. Unzip ffmeg.zip in the same directory or download ffmpeg from: https://ffmpeg.org/download.html Make sure that ffmpeg.exe is in your working directory.
 3. Open Powershell and navigate to your working directory
 4. Run .\ExportEXUMAA.ps1
 5. Follow onscreen instructions until the script completes.